mandiant/flare-vm/README.md

 * `%PROGRAMDATA%\chocolatey\logs\chocolatey.log`
 * `%LOCALAPPDATA%\Boxstarter\boxstarter.log`

+Ensure you are running the latest version of the FLARE-VM installer and that your VM satisfies the [requirements](#requirements).

 ### Installer Error
-If the installation failed due to an issue in the installation script (e.g., `install.ps1`), file an issue here: https://github.com/mandiant/flare-vm/issues
+If the installation failed due to an issue in the installation script (e.g., `install.ps1`), [report the bug in FLARE-VM](https://github.com/mandiant/flare-vm/issues/new?labels=%3Abug%3A+bug&template=bug.yml).
+Provide all the information requested to ensure we are able to help you.

 > **Note:** Rarely should `install.ps1` be the reason for an installation failure.
 Most likely it is a specific package or set of packages that are failing (see below).